 REST API in WordPress

 WordPress has evolved from a simple blogging platform to a complete Web Application Development platform.
-And like any other application development tool, it also needs Application Programming Interface (API) to deliver desired results.
+Like any other application development tool, it also needs an Application Programming Interface (API) to deliver desired results.

-Inclusion of REST API within the core framework enabled WordPress to communicate, integrate and exchange data with other external applications and servers while keeping the data processing operations separate from the front end interface, and thus making it fast.
-Later it’s JavaScript/JSON (JavaScript Object Notation) compatible version was also developed and it is known as JSON REST API, which makes it even easier to communicate with applications built in other languages.
+The inclusion of REST API within the core framework enabled WordPress to communicate, integrate, and exchange data with other external applications and servers while keeping the data processing operations separate from the front-end interface, thus making it fast.
+Later its JavaScript/JSON (JavaScript Object Notation) compatible version was also developed and it is known as JSON REST API, which makes it even easier to communicate with applications built in other languages.

 Here are some popular applications that can be integrated using the REST API in WordPress: